brentcroft/diameter-node/README.md

 # diameter-node
-A simple Diameter Node built on JDiameter and JSTL Templates
+A simple Diameter Node built on JDiameter and JSTL Templates.

+Run the class SimpleNode.